nkadel/rt4repobuilder/README.md

 Maintainer Email: nkadel@gmail.com

 Note: Since RT 4.2.x requires LWP version 6, it is not feasible to
       backport to RHEL 6.
-Fedora 22 will have RT 4.2.x, and This is a permanent fork of the old rt4builder repository, designed only for RHEL 7.
+Fedora 22 will have RT 4.2.x: this is a permanent fork of the old rt4builder repository, designed only for RHEL 7.